naatebarber/tim/README.md

  - TODO:
    - Remove bitmap padding and just account for PX allocation correctly
    - Experiment with search & sparse points instead of creating dense Points
    - There is overlap at the spiral edges.
 Fix that so decoding can work properly.
+(DONE)
+   - Dim is off at 257 vs 256.
+Fix.
+(DONE)
+   - One extra character is being added for wrapping sequences, fix.